Grown Diamond Corporation

 In most cases, fluorescence is just an identifying characteristic and not a performance feature.
 Hence, it is neither considered to be bad or good.
 But this question requires further exploration.

 Fluorescence should be considered as a defect in certain cases.
-When the fluorescence is too strong, it makes the lab made diamond appear cloudy.
+When the fluorescence is too strong, it makes the lab-made diamond appear cloudy.
 As a result, its transparency and eye appeal decrease.
-It makes the lab grown diamond hazy.
+It makes the lab-grown diamond hazy.
 In such a case, it is considered bad.

-In some cases it is considered good.
-Medium to strong blue fluorescence tends to mask yellow body color so diamonds in the lower color range appear a shade whiter in lighting environments with sufficient ultra violet rays.
-In these cases it is considered good.
+In some cases, it is considered good.
+Medium-to-strong blue fluorescence tends to mask yellow body color so diamonds in the lower color range appear a shade whiter in lighting environments with sufficient ultraviolet rays.
+In these cases, it is considered good.

 A number of recent studies have demonstrated that the fluorescence effect is diminished if the distance from the light source is increased.
-In most normal indoor viewing circumstances the distance from the light source is too great to bring out the fluorescence effect of the diamond.
+In most normal indoor viewing circumstances, the distance from the light source is too great to bring out the fluorescence effect of the diamond.
 Therefore, the idea that the appearance of diamonds in lower colors is improved by fluorescence is largely false, making fluorescence neither good nor bad.

 Possibility of over grading of color

-Studies have found problems in color grading accuracy of diamond fluorescence.
+Studies have found problems with the color grading accuracy of diamond fluorescence.
 One study revealed: If the grade on the report is higher than the real color and the appearance of the diamond does not benefit from the fluorescence under normal observation because of distance from the light source, then these diamonds actually look worse than the grade would indicate.
 Fluorescence can be considered bad in this case.

 Diamond Fluorescence history

 Earlier, blue-white diamonds with strong blue fluorescence were highly prized.
 They were diamonds in the colorless range with strong blue fluorescence and did not have any harmful visual effects.
-The term Blue White came to be used for diamonds that prominently displayed the milky effect.
+The term blue-white came to be used for diamonds that prominently displayed the milky effect.
 They were referred to as over blues, a term that is still used by the diamond industry.

 Today, diamonds, mostly in the colorless range, are devalued based on fluorescence levels.
-In certain cases diamonds with strong fluorescence are discounted by 15% or more.
-Over the years there have been cycles of interest in highly fluorescent diamonds, but in the modern market many buyers are cautious about it.
+In certain cases, diamonds with strong fluorescence are discounted by 15% or more.
+Over the years, there have been cycles of interest in highly fluorescent diamonds, but in the modern market, many buyers are cautious about it.

 Today, fluorescence is perceived in some negative ways: